bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 1. 10,000 image versions, per subscription, per region
 1. 100 replicas per image version however 50 replicas should be sufficient for most use cases
 1. Any disk attached to the image must be less than or equal to 1 TB in size
-1. Resource move isn't supported for Azure compute gallery resources
+1. Resource move isn't supported for Azure Compute Gallery resources

 Link to page with Azure Compute Gallery limits: https://learn.microsoft.com/en-us/azure/virtual-machines/azure-compute-gallery